tahoe-lafs/magic-folder/docs/usage.rst

 You need to decide:

 - The network endpoint the API will listen on.
 This is how CLI commands and front-ends communciate to the magic-folder daemon and is expressed as a Twisted "server endpoint string".
-For example, ``tcp:4321`` to listen globally on port 4321.
-You may also use Unix Domain sockets on OSes which support that; for example ``unix:/var/run/magic-folder/api-socket``.
+For example, ``tcp:4321:interface=localhost`` to listen locally on port 4321.
 - If you wish to specify where to store the configuration.
 By default it will be in an appropriate location for your OS (like ``~/.config/magic-folder`` on Debian).